scaleoutsean/sfc/README.md

 - The minimum password length is 8 characters, but you should use a complex password (24+).
 - This account does not have to be local to SolidFire - LDAP/ADS is available as well, but I don't have these services so I haven't tried.
 Please check the documentation for more on that and mind password rotation rules in LDAP/ADS if you use this option

 ![Reporting-only admin account on SolidFire](./images/solidfire-reporting-read-only-account-in-web-ui.png)

 ## Data retention

-Currently it is set to 31 days because down-sampling hasn't been implemented yet.
+InfluxDB 3 - starting with v3.2 - should be able to make retention configuration easy.
+Data tiering has been available since 3.0, so you have two options to economize:

+- Data tiering (available since v3.0).
+Use any S3 bucket that works with InfluxDB 3
+- Data retention and down-sampling (retention may become available in version 3.2 later this month)
+- Plus some more related to caching (especially if you also tier to S3)

-SFC v2 aims to save resources.
+Other than that, SFC v2 aims to save resources.
+Usually it's idle, with 50MB RAM (resident memory size) and 0% CPU utilization; on every metrics collection CPU briefly goes to 1-2%.

 A SolidFire Demo VM (1 node, 4 disks, 32 volumes) made InfluxDB grow by less than 1 MB/day.
 Physical SolidFire cluster that creates 20 MB/day will still generate only 600 MB per month.
 Most SFC deployments should not consume more than 1 GB in on-disk space for InfluxDB.

-If you need longer retention and don't know how to implement down-sampling in InfluxDB v1, you may simply change it in the code and remove InfluxDB container data (to let SFC re-create the DB with longer retention), just remember that 90 days of 1 minute metrics adds up for InfluxDB, Grafana and your browser.
-For example, showing a visualization 30 days of all metrics may require the entire database to be read off disk.

-HCI Collector used Graphite database in which data down-sampling was trivial.
-In InfluxDB it sucks for multiple reasons: for example, averaging can easily result in meaningless down-sampled data, and Grafana dashboards can't easily handle down-sampled data either.

-If you need longer retention and I may take a look at this again, let me know in Issues.
-The plan is to start using InfluxDB v3 as soon as it hits public beta - hopefully before end of calendar year 2024 - which should work better given how trivial SFC workload is.
+SFC v2.0 had 31 day retention and no down-sampling because InfluxDB v1 made that too much trouble.
+If you have problems with disk utilization, you may want to consider SFC v2.1.0.

+## Getting started with InfluxDB 3

+I have a [post](https://scaleoutsean.github.io/2025/01/24/influxdb-3-core-alpha.html) about InfluxDB from the time it was in alpha.
+Some things have changed since then, but I've uploaded the post twice, so it's reasonably accurate for version 3.1.

 ## Screenshots and demos

-SFC v2.0 no longer includes Grafana dashboards, but there's a sample of a dashboard with documented InfluxQL queries.
+SFC v2 no longer includes Grafana dashboards, but there's a sample of a dashboard with documented InfluxQL queries.

 See [dashboards.md](./docs/dashboards.md) on how to get started. [dashboard.json](./docs/dashboard.json) contains dashboard code for this sample screenshot (it assumes the InfluxDB source in Grafana is named `sfc`).